Announcing Support for CycloneDX and SBOM Import - Learn More

 Elements of a CycloneDX Bill of Materials

-The CycloneDX bill of materials model consists of six elements: metadata, components, services, dependencies, compositions, and vulnerabilities.
+The CycloneDX bill of materials model consists of 10 root-level elements: metadata, components, services, dependencies, compositions, vulnerabilities, formulation, annotations, declarations, and definitions.
 Let’s take a look at each.

 Metadata refers to the component (e.g. application, hardware, service, etc), supplier, and manufacturer that the bill of materials describes.
 It also includes license information for the bill of materials document as well as any tools used to generate it.

 Components encompass the individual first- and third-party components that make up the larger component your bill of materials describes.
-With CycloneDX, you can represent components in a number of ways: Package URL, coordinates (group, name, version), Common Platform Enumeration (CPE), SWID tag, and cryptographic hash function.
+These include applications, libraries, frameworks, and several others.
+CycloneDX 1.5 added support for four new types of components: data, device driver, ML model, and platform.
+With CycloneDX, you can identify components in a number of ways, including Package URL, coordinates (group, name, version), Common Platform Enumeration (CPE), SWID tag, and cryptographic hash function.

 Services refer to external APIs that your software may call.
 CycloneDX can describe endpoint URIs, trust boundary traversals, authentication requirements, data classifications, directional flow of data, and providers.